NeuroDiffGym/neurodiffeq-conditions/README.md

 This library extends the [neurodiffeq](https://github.com/NeuroDiffGym/neurodiffeq) library by providing more initial / boundary conditions.

-**The APIs are NOT finalized until incorporated into neurodiffeq.
-Use with caution.**
+**The APIs are NOT finalized until incorporated into the main neurodiffeq library.
+USE WITH CAUTION.**

 # Install